gmzi/javascripter/toolkit.md

 ## pangram_check

-// A pangram is a sentence that contains every letter of the alphabet, like:
+a sentence that contains every letter of the alphabet, like:
 //"The quick brown fox jumps over the lazy dog"

 // Write a function called isPangram, which checks to see if a given sentence